nitrogen-lang/nitrogen/docs/stdlib/imported/test.ni.md

 ## assertLib: T

 The assertion object to pass to each test.
-Defaults to the standard library assertion package.
-The object needs to throw and exception to indicate a particular assertion failed.
+Defaults to the standard library assert package.
+The object needs to throw an exception to indicate a particular assertion failed.
 The exception should be a clear explanation of how the assert failed.